cvs-health/testilo/README.md

 //npm.pkg.github.com/:_authToken=def
 ```

-In this content, replace `abc` with your Github username and `def` with your Github personal access token.
+In this content, replace `abc` with your Github username and `def` with a Github personal access token that has `read:packages` scope.

 ## Operation